typelead/eta/docs/source/eta-user-guide.rst

 Unboxed & Primitive Types
 """""""""""""""""""""""""

-Unboxed types are those types which must have a well-defined value and hence cannot have values that are suspended expressions (thunks).
-These are typically raw integers, floats, and objects at the JVM level.
-Moreover, these types can be thought of as primitive and cannot be defined using the Eta language and hence need to be given special support by the compiler.
+Unboxed types are primitive types which must have values that are fully evaluated and cannot have values that are suspended expressions (thunks) like normal types do.
+Since they are primitives, they cannot be defined using the Eta language and need to be given special support by the compiler.

-They tend to be suffixed with a ``#`` and require the use of ``MagicHash`` language extension in order to be recognized in source code.
+They suffixed with a ``#`` and require the use of ``MagicHash`` language extension in order to be recognized in source code.
 Primitive types have a special representation at the JVM level, shown below.